Oral Complications of Chemotherapy and Head/Neck Radiation (PDQ®)–Patient Version

 In most patients receiving chemotherapy and in some patients receiving radiation therapy, taste returns to normal a few months after treatment ends.
 However, for many radiation therapy patients, the change is permanent.
 In others, the taste buds may recover 6 to 8 weeks or more after radiation therapy ends.
 Zinc sulfate supplements may help some patients recover their sense of taste.

 Cancer patients who are receiving high-dose chemotherapy or radiation therapy often feel fatigue (a lack of energy).
 This can be caused by either the cancer or its treatment.
 Some patients may have problems sleeping.
 Patients may feel too tired for regular oral care, which may further increase the risk for mouth ulcers, infection, and pain.
-(See the PDQ summary on Fatigue for more information.)
+For more information, see Cancer Fatigue.

 Loss of appetite can lead to malnutrition.

 Patients treated for head and neck cancers have a high risk of malnutrition.
 The cancer itself, poor diet before diagnosis, and complications from surgery, radiation therapy, and chemotherapy can lead to nutrition problems.
 Patients may lose the desire to eat because of nausea, vomiting, trouble swallowing, sores in the mouth, or dry mouth.
 When eating causes discomfort or pain, the patient's quality of life and nutritional well-being suffer.
 The following may help patients with cancer meet their nutrition needs: